Luoyadan/CRB-active-3Ddet/README.md

 - Cider sampling [`cider`]
 - Open-CRN sampling [`open-crb`]

-For PROB, you need to an seperately pretrained model with additional heads, refer to `cfgs/owal-3d_nuscenes_models_prob/*`.
+For PROB, you need an seperately pretrained model with additional heads, refer to `cfgs/owal-3d_nuscenes_models_prob/*`.

 You could optionally add extra command line parameters `--batch_size ${BATCH_SIZE}` and `--epochs ${EPOCHS}` to specify your preferred parameters.